 - Disruptive behavior is not allowed.
 Disruptive behavior includes, but is not limited to:

-- Acts in a manner that is unsafe to themselves or others
+- Acting in a manner that is unsafe to yourself or others.

 - No advertising or soliciting is allowed without written permission from the Convention Committee.
 To obtain permission to advertise at the convention, please visit the Information Desk in the pre-function area for more information.
-Anyone found posting materials on convention or hotel property without permission will be removed from the convention and we and/or the host site may remove and discard the same.
-This includes, but is not limited to: hanging posters, handing out flyers, and wearing or holding signs (e.g. “Hugs for a Quarter”).
+Anyone found posting materials on convention center or hotel property without permission will be removed from the convention.
+This includes, but is not limited to, hanging posters, handing out flyers and wearing or holding signs (e.g., “Hugs for a Quarter”).

 - No alcohol is permitted in the convention area or hotel common areas.
-Smoking is prohibited in all areas, unless otherwise expressly marked as a smoking area.
+Smoking and vaping (the use of e-cigarettes/e-juice) are prohibited in all areas.

 - No pets or animals except official working animals are allowed in the convention area.
 Working animals should be registered with the convention.
 Please contact convention staff for more information.

 - You must wear your convention badge at all times to be admitted to any convention event or area.
 A badge does not guarantee entry to an event or autographs at any event.
-The convention is not responsible for lost, misplaced, or stolen badges and will not issue refunds for any badge.
-State or Federal photo identification may be required for entrance into events and must be provided in addition to the issued convention badge upon request.
+The convention is not responsible for lost, misplaced or stolen badges and will not issue refunds for any badge.
+State or federal identification may be required for entrance into events and must be provided in addition to the issued convention badge upon request.

-- By attending the Naka-Kon Anime Convention attendees are granting their permission to be photographed or recorded by individuals authorized by Naka- Kon Anime Convention and grant their permission for Naka-Kon to use such videos and images or footage for archival or promotional purposes.
-Further, we do not represent, warrant, or guarantee that other attendees or other individuals will not take photos or record video or audio of you while you are attending the Convention and you attend the convention at your own risk with regards to such photos, videos, and audio, being taken by a third party.
+- By wearing a badge to attend Naka-Kon Anime Convention, attendees are granting their permission to be photographed or recorded by individuals authorized by Naka-Kon Anime Convention and grant their permission for Naka-Kon to use such images or footage for archival or promotional purposes.

 If you have questions about general rules, please contact firstname.lastname@example.org.